 Responding to Unreasonable Demands

 Imagine that your company installs and maintains computer networks, and that you have a shipment of 150 PCs on its way to a client's office.
-He calls to say that he's reviewed the specs, and the PCs contain hybrid drives and cooling systems that he doesn't need.
-He says that he'll pay you 10 percent less than the agreed price, or the deal is off.
+The client calls to say that they've reviewed the specs, and the PCs have features that the company doesn't need.
+They say they'll pay you 10 percent less than the agreed price, or the deal is off.

 The client is jeopardizing the deal by trying to renegotiate at the 11th hour.
-You were expecting to build a lasting and positive relationship with him, so why is he putting that at risk?
+You were expecting to build a lasting and positive relationship with this company, so why are they putting it at risk?

 You make your profit from services and labor, because the margin from selling hardware is minimal.
 Giving in to this demand would eradicate that margin, and then some.
 If you don't accept the offer, however, the deal will fall apart, which would be disastrous for your bottom line.